Obama, Springsteen boost Harris as she warns of ‘brutally serious’ consequences if Trump wins

 “There is only one candidate in this election who holds those principles dear, Kamala Harris.
 She’s running to be the 47th president of the United States.
 Donald Trump is running to be an American tyrant," Springsteen added before playing "Land of Hope and Dreams” and “Dancing in the Dark.”

+The Trump campaign called Harris' use of Obama and Springsteen “a desperate, last-ditch effort to salvage her spiraling campaign.”

+“Relying on celebrities is nothing new for the party of Hollywood elites — and as voters realize the depths of Kamala’s incompetence and radicalism, she needs an added draw,” the campaign said in a statement.

-Harris' rally in Clarkston — an eastern Atlanta suburb — was at a high school football stadium where the audience reflected the suburb’s reputation as the “most diverse square mile in America.”
+Harris' rally in Clarkston — an eastern Atlanta suburb — reflected the suburb’s reputation as the “most diverse square mile in America.”
 The community has taken in waves of immigrants and refugees, and 40% of its population was foreign-born in 2020.

 The DJ working the crowd before the event started called out not only to graduates of historically Black colleges and universities, but to West Indians.
 Among those in the snaking line to enter were people of Asian descent and women in hijabs.